DanielleDaly/Milestone-Project-2/README.md

 - The rules of the game were taken from a video from the Big Bang Theory television show where one of the characters "Sheldon Cooper" describes the rules of the game.
 A link to this video can be found here: [(https://www.youtube.com/watch?v=pIpmITBocfM)]

--All other content was written by myself.
+- All other content was written by myself.

 ## Media